 The Business Communications Program is NOT a Major OR a Minor.
 The Business Communications Program is a course that is included in your BBA/BS, MBA, M.Ac, M.Tax, MHA, MSITM, or MS in Finance program.

-Communicating Business Information (GEB 3213) 3 credits
+Introduction to Business Communication (GEB 3213) 3 credits

 Writing Across Curriculum (Gordon Rule)